bennacer860/bennacer860.github.io/source/_posts/2016-01-23-intoduction-to-dynamic-programming.markdown

               |       |
               1       1
 ```
-It seems a little bit confusing at first (That's recursion in general), but what i want you to notice is that we are solving the same problems over and over again.
-For example fib(2) is solved twice.
-You can imagine how trying to calculate the fibonacci sequence of a big number could result in a large amount of time.
-It takes 2-3 min to find the 50th term!
+It seems a bit confusing at first (that's recursion in general), but what I want you to notice is that we are solving the same problems over and over again.
+For example, fib(2) is solved twice.
+You can imagine how trying to calculate the Fibonacci sequence of a big number could result in a large amount of time.
+It acutally takes 2-3 minutes to find the 50th term!

 ## The Dynamic programming way

-Since the topic is dynamic programming and it is all breaking down the complex problems to simpler ones and storing their solution, which is by the way called [Memoization](https://en.wikipedia.org/wiki/Memoization), Let's try to do so. in our example the intermediate solution could be fib(3) so let's store it in an array so we don't have to re caluculate it.
-And let's do this for all the other number.
+Since the topic is Dynamic Programming and it is all breaking down the complex problems to simpler ones and storing their solution, this is called [Memoization](https://en.wikipedia.org/wiki/Memoization) by the way.
+Let's try this.
+In our example the intermediate solution could be fib(3), so let's store it in an array so we don't have to recalculate it, And let's do this for all the other numbers.
-Here is what the solution look like.
+Here is what the solution should look like:

 ```ruby
 def dynamic_fib n